montyx99/ppapi/README.md

 #### Generate the tutorial project
 - Navigate to a folder where you have RW permissions
 - The project will be created in a new folder with the project name.
 So do not necessary to create an empty folder for the new project
-- Use the `rails new tutorial --skip-active-record` command to create the project
+- Use the `rails new tutorial --api --skip-active-record` command to create the project
 - In some cases the sqlite3 integration can cause an issue during the deployment.
   - In the case above use the following command, `gem install sqlite3 --platform=ruby -- --with-sqlite3-dir=<PATH>`.
 Where the PATH is a preferred folder
   - navigate to the newly created folder and run `bundle install` to install the necessary gem packages